 Master of Arts in Education

-Our approach empowers you to take charge of your education.
-The graduate program is student-centered in that you choose your topic of inquiry, and you design a program of study based on how you learn best and what your study can contribute most to you and your community.
+In Goddard’s Master of Arts in Education, you choose your topic of inquiry and design a program of study based on how you learn best and what your study can contribute most to you and your community.
 Goddard invites you to think about your topic by drawing in other pertinent fields of study, which in turn allows you to see a wider view of the practices and theories inherent in your topic of study.
 Such a view enables you to create a more holistic thesis project, and enables you to learn more in the process about your life, your challenges and your gifts.

 The Master of Arts in Education offers study options in these areas: